 It can speed up the process as well, including Vendor profile, payment system data, and potentially even previous invoice submissions

-Pop-Up notification to notify users the limit for using the Form
+Pop-Up notification to notify users of the limit for using the Form

 Vendor Details with Vendor ID search that pulls information from Vendor Directory

-To reduce the complexity of the form, we included Add more option, incase user has more than one payment
+To reduce the complexity of the form, we included Add more option, in case a user has more than one payment

-A confirmation notification that provide transparency to user to for future reference
+A confirmation notification that provides transparency to the user for future reference